nabab/bbn-js/doc/md/style.md

 ### <a name="addColors"></a>bbn.fn.addColors(colors)

-  __Adds the given color to the object bbn.var.colors in order to be able to use.__
+  __Adds the given color to the object bbn.vars.colors in order to be able to use.__

   the css classes bbn-bg-myColor for the background and bbn-myColor for the text color.